also available »

 - Elastic potential energy is the energy stored in a stretched spring, rubber band, or other elastic material.

-- Thermal energy is the energy that results from kinetic energy of molecules of a substance.
-Transfer of thermal energy causes changes in temperature.
+Thermal energy is the energy that results from kinetic energy of molecules of a substance.
+A hot tea kettle has more thermal energy than a cold one.
+Objects that feel warm are emitting thermal energy, and the transfer of thermal energy causes changes in temperature.

 Understanding how different types of energy are defined and measured offers a baseline from which to teach about other aspects of energy.
 The concepts of energy loss, energy transfer from one system to another, and ways to measure energy are essential concepts for teaching about energy.
 While it may be tempting to skip over these fundamentals and begin teaching about wind turbines and solar panels, it's important to establish a frame of reference for understanding what energy is before discussing different fuels, sources of energy, and uses of energy.